Reduced density matrix approach to one-dimensional ultracold bosonic systems: Results

 \subsection{Correlations}

 The correlation function was plotted in one instance for the $N=5$ system in Fig.~\ref{figure:ground_state_energy_tonks} and here we analyse the correlation function in more detail.
-The correlation function provides us with details pertaining to the pair distribution of bosons, giving a numerical calculation of the likelihood of bosons being in proximity.
+The correlation function provides us with details pertaining to the pair distribution of bosons, giving a numerical calculation of the likelihood of bosons being in proximity (it becomes a direct probability distribution function for the liklihood of a particle at $z$ and another at $z=0$ when appropriately normalised).
 In strongly interacting systems, such as the TG gas, the pair correlation function is naturally expected to be suppressed when the coordinates of bosons coincide.

 In Fig.~\ref{figure:ground_state_correlation} we plot the pair correlation function $\sigma(z,0)$, which provides the likelihood of a boson being located at $z$ given another is located at the origin.
 This function is plotted for both $N=2$ and $N=10^3$ for a range of different interaction strengths $\beta=1,10,100$.
-In both cases, we identify a lack of suppression for small interaction strengths at the origin, and a large suppression as the interaction strengths increases.
-Moreover, this suppression is similar, both for the $N=2$ and $N=10^3$ cases; we note, however, that the suppression at $\beta=10$ for the $N=10^3$ case is less than than for the $N=2$ case, which is expected given the larger number of bosons.
+In both cases, we identify a lack of suppression for small interaction strengths at the origin, and a large suppression as the interaction strength increases.
+Moreover, this suppression is similar, both for the $N=2$ and $N=10^3$ cases; we note, however, that the suppression at $\beta=10$ for the $N=10^3$ case is less than for the $N=2$ case.
+This pronounced difference in the suppression of $\sigma(z,0)$ at $\beta=10$ is because this value lies in an intermediate interaction regime.
+For small particle numbers ($N = 2$), the effective interaction strength is much larger at fixed $\beta$, so the system is already deep in the strongly interacting regime at $\beta = 10$ and shows strong suppression of the pair correlation at the origin.
+For $N = 10^3$, however, the effective coupling per particle is reduced by roughly three orders of magnitude; at $\beta = 10$ the system is therefore only moderately interacting and the suppression remains relatively weak.
+At the lowest interaction strength ($\beta = 1$) both systems are weakly interacting and exhibit little suppression, while at the highest strength ($\beta = 10^2$) both are firmly in the strongly interacting regime with strong suppression near $z = 0$.
+Consequently, the difference between the few- and many-body curves is maximised in the intermediate regime around $\beta = 10$.